MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice-functions-and-actions.md

 Operations:

 1. Create an account record to be the original record.
 1. Send <xref:Microsoft.Dynamics.CRM.InitializeFrom?text=InitializeFrom Function> with parameters referencing the account record created.
-Recieve <xref:Microsoft.Dynamics.CRM.InitializeFromResponse?text=InitializeFromResponse ComplexType> with data to create a new account record with values from the original record.
+Recieve a response with data to create a new account record with values from the original record.
 1. Create a new account record using the data from `InitializeFromResponse` so that the new record is associated with the original record and potentially containing data copied from the original record, depending on how the column mappings are configured for the organization.

 ### Section 4: Unbound Functions: RetrieveCurrentOrganization